FitSNAP/FitSNAP/docs/source/Pytorch.rst

 - :code:`force_comparison_val.dat` same as above, but for the validation set.

+- :code:`loss_vs_epochs.dat` training and validation loss as a function of epochs, to check convergence.

 These outputs allow you to compare the configuration energies, or per-atom forces, however you want after a fit.
 For example, in the `Ta_PyTorch_NN example <https://github.com/FitSNAP/FitSNAP/tree/master/examples/Ta_PyTorch_NN>`_
 , we provide python scripts that help post-process these files to calculate mean absolute error or